Namchee/dependent/README.md

 > Make sure that you have a working NodeJS installation!
 Refer to [this instruction](https://nodejs.org/en/download/) about how to setup NodeJS on your machine

-`dependent` can be executed by your favorite terminal by executing `dependent` or `deps` and supplying the name of the package that you want to analyze.
+`dependent` can be executed by your favorite terminal by executing `dependent` and supplying the name of the package that you want to analyze.
 For example:

 ```bash
 # Which files that requires `express` in my project?